darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Now, I have to show this, I'm going to simplify that, the very first thing is that I wish to eliminate, that operator that takes the minimum, so without changing the value of this boolean expression, I wish to **eliminate the minimum function**,

-// My comment.
-He calls this a function but he does not use the dot notation f.x.
-Instead min appears as a infix operator like x + y.

 ![b.29](b.29.png)